 Each station platform in the expressway right-of-way is the island type, 600 feet long and canopied throughout its entire length.
 Supported by structural aluminum columns, the canopy extends beyond the platform edge and over the roofs of cars....

-Each street-level station entrance was identified by a large, electrically illuminated sign (since removed from all Congress stations).
+Each street-level station entrance was identified by a large, electrically illuminated sign (since removed from all Congress branch stations).
 This type of advertising was far more proactive than anything posted in front of most stations previously, although this may have been a requirement, in part, necessitated by the removal of the station entrance from the surrounding neighborhood and its isolation in the middle of the expressway, coupled with the invisibility of the tracks and trains themselves, hidden in the open cut.
 The buildings were small compared to many older stations, about 42 feet long and 21 feet wide, and provided only the most minimal, necessary amenities.
 Exterior walls were a combination of gray glazed brick and structural glass blocks.
 Station entrance facades were a combination of aluminum panels, polished plate glass windows, and aluminum framed plate glass doors.
-The use of a glass front, which provided increased visibility into the station from the street and vice versa was a new concept that would be further explored in the CTA's® next generation of median stations in the Kennedy-Dan Ryan project.
-The station exteriors were largely devoid of the type of ornamentation seen in the previous 50 years of station design, save perhaps for the door handles on all Congress stations, which were molded in the shape of the CTA® logo.
+The use of a glass front, which provided increased visibility into the station from the street and vice versa was a new concept that would be further explored in the CTA's next generation of median stations in the Kennedy-Dan Ryan project.
+The station exteriors were largely devoid of the type of ornamentation seen in the previous 50 years of station design, save perhaps for the door handles on all Congress stations, which were molded in the shape of the CTA logo.
 Recalling that the platform is set between two streets a quarter mile apart, there is a rather long distance that needs to be traversed between the station houses and the platforms in between.
 Thus, connection between the station houses and platform was achieved using long, enclosed ramps from the back of the station houses to the ends of the platform.

 The Homan entrance to Kedzie-Homan, looking northeast on March 18, 2003, as it appeared after its 2000-01 renovation.
 The most obvious change was the new front curtain wall with an octagonal bay.
 For a larger view, click here.
 (Photo by Graham Garfield)

 The station was simply named "Kedzie" when it was opened in 1958 and kept that name for 30 years.
 Circa early 1989, the fold-up system maps and other materials began calling the station "Kedzie-Homan", but other maps such as car card maps in the trains and internal track maps still used the name "Kedzie" into the early 1990s.
 By the early- or mid-1990s, the new name of "Kedzie-Homan" was being universally used, although the 1970s-era "KDR" signage in the station retained the old name.
-It is not entirely clear why the station changed its name, beyond simply differentiating it from the other three Kedzie stations on the system (four, when the Orange Line opened in 1993).
-It may have been connected to the construction of the Homan Square housing development, a vast tract that was previously home to Sears' headquarters and catalog operations, immediately to the south of the station's Homan entrance.

-On July 17, 2000, the Kedzie-Homan station began a renovation project that was part of a $60.4 million program to improve 21 stations throughout the CTA® system.
+On July 17, 2000, the Kedzie-Homan station began a renovation project that was part of a $60.4 million program to improve 21 stations throughout the CTA system.
 The improvements were intended to extend the useful life of certain facilities and make them more attractive to customers and more convenient for people with disabilities.
 At 9:30am, Monday July 17th, the Kedzie entrance to the Kedzie-Homan station closed so the ramp from the station house to the platform could be rebuilt to provide for accessibility in accordance with the Americans with Disabilities Act.
 During this time, all customers had to enter and leave the station at the Homan entrance.
 While the Kedzie entrance was closed, the #52 Kedzie/California buses were detoured to serve the station entrance at Homan.
 By mid-August, little in the way of significant alterations had been made to the exterior of the Kedzie entrance, but the interior had been completely gutted.

 At 10am Monday, October 23rd, the Kedzie entrance to the station reopened and the Homan entrance closed for reconstruction.
 The #52 Kedzie-California buses, which had been detoured to serve the Homan entrance, returned to their regular route.
 With the closure of the Homan entrance, buses on the #82 Kimball-Homan route were detoured to serve the Kedzie entrance.
-On Friday, March 23, 2001, CTA® President Frank Kruesi and 24th Ward Alderman Michael Chandler marked the official opening of the newly reconstructed Homan entrance and the completion of the reconstruction of the Kedzie-Homan station.
+On Friday, March 23, 2001, CTA President Frank Kruesi and 24th Ward Alderman Michael Chandler marked the official opening of the newly reconstructed Homan entrance and the completion of the reconstruction of the Kedzie-Homan station.

 The improvements to the Kedzie-Homan station include modified ramps leading to the platforms to make them accessible to customers with disabilities; brighter lighting; a new audiovisual public address system that uses text messages to alert customers about train arrivals, delays, special events and other travel information; refurbished floors; newly glazed brick walls; new entrance doors; improved passenger flow entryway; new customer assistance call button; new customer assistant booth; and construction of a new utility hut under the station structure.
 The station improvement project cost $2.6 million.